 Using your analytics system or a tool like Botify, filter for pages that receive zero impressions and clicks from organic search.
 Block these pages from being crawled to help Google spend more time on the URLs with impressions and click data.
 Over time, you’ll see an uptick in organic search as Google is better enabled to discover the resources you want crawled.

-8. Discontinued Products
+8. SEO for Discontinued Products

 Last, but certainly not least, is an all-too-familiar question of what to do with discontinued product pages.